andresanaya21/andresanaya21/rke2/README.md

 ### 2. Deploy RKE2 software in ec2 instances

+- RKE2 by default will install:
+  - ingress-nginx
+  - rke2-canal

 #### Prodedure

 - Modify the `ansible/inventory` file including the ansible host to each group